Correcting inter-scan motion artefacts in quantitative R1 mapping at 7T: Results

 \subsection{Comparison of Methods}

-Overall, the ratio and generative modelling approaches to estimating the relative sensitivities performed similarly.
-The generative modelling approach performed marginally better at 3T (0.1\% lower MAE), while the simpler ratio approach performed better at 7T (up to 0.5\% lower MAE).
+Overall, the ratio and generative modelling approaches to correcting the effects of differential relative sensitivities in $R_1$ maps performed similarly.
+The MAE was marginally lower for the generative modelling approach at 3T (0.1\%) and for the ratio approach at 7T (0.5\%).
+However, these differences were small relative to the variability across cases (Table \ref{tab:mae}).